TL;DR

 Lead generation is a different problem.
 The conversion that matters (a qualified opportunity, a closed deal) happens weeks or months after the click, inside your CRM, invisible to Google unless you explicitly send it back.
 Without that feedback, PMax is flying blind.
 And blind PMax is expensive.

 But there are conditions where it works.
-This post covers when to test it, what has to be true first, and what alternatives exist for the job most people are trying to hire PMax to do.
+This post covers when to test it, what has to be true first, and what alternatives exist for the job most people are trying to hire PMax to do so that the next budget decision is based on prerequisites and not assumptions.

 Where PMax sits in the activation order

-The reason is simple.
-Every campaign type above PMax gives you more control over where your ads appear, what queries trigger them, and which landing pages receive the traffic.
-PMax gives you almost none of that.
-It decides where to show your ads across Search, Display, YouTube, Gmail, and Discover, and for B2B, the non-Search placements without consideration are where problems start.
+Every campaign type above PMax in that order gives teams more control over where ads appear, what queries trigger them, and which landing pages receive the traffic.
+PMax offers almost none of that control.
+It automatically distributes spend across Search, Display, YouTube, Gmail, and Discover, and for B2B, the non-Search placements are where lead quality breaks down.

 Here is what actually happens when a B2B company launches PMax, optimising for on-page conversions: